San Jacinto (song): Background

-Gabriel wrote the song after an encounter with an Apache man looking for a ride back to his flat.
+Gabriel wrote "San Jacinto" after an encounter with an Apache man looking for a ride back to his flat.
 The Apache man was employed at the same hotel Gabriel and his band were staying at and recently learned that his flat had burned down.
 Upon hearing this, Gabriel agreed to transport the Apache man to his destination.
 During their ride, the Apache man revealed that he was more concerned about the condition of his cat than his apartment, which impressed Gabriel.
 The Apache person later described how he was initiated into his tribe, which Gabriel later recounted.

 He was taken into the mountains with this sort of shaman character, a medicine man, and he was carrying a rattlesnake in his bag, and the medicine man took it out and held it to the boy's arm and the snake bit him.
 And if he came down again from the mountain after fourteen days he was a brave, and if he didn’t he was dead.
 Apparently nearly all of them got through it, and he was describing the way they hallucinate really strongly during that period.

 Further inspiration was taken from a trip Gabriel took while driving through Arizona and Palm Springs.
 During the drive, Gabriel noticed that some of the Native American land was supplanted by discos and restaurants.
 "There wasn't a whole lot of respect for the real culture there, just the commercial aspect of it."
 The song's title refers to the San Jacinto Mountains, a mountain range located in California that overlooks Native American reservations, including some situated in Palm Springs.
 As Gabriel was climbing the mountain, he noticed that some of the trees were adorned with ribbons, which he reckoned were associated with a Native American initiation process.
 This observation served as the impetus for the creation of "San Jacinto".

 The lyrics pertain to a young individual undertaking a rite of passage led by a medicine man, who takes the youth into the mountains and exposes him to a snake bite.
 References to American commercialism and its encroachment on Native American land are mentioned, including discos and steakhouses, which the youth leaves behind as he traverses further up the mountain.
 The fictional locations of Geronimo Disco and Sit 'N' Bull Steakhouse invoked in the song reference Apache military leader Geronimo and Lakota leader Sitting Bull, demonstrating the cultural appropriation of Native American culture.
-Upon being bitten by the snake, the youth enters a poison-induced hallucinatory state, with the accompanying "I hold the line" lyric reflecting their determination to survive the initiation process.